 Slow release lawn fertilisers are more advanced in their nutrient delivery they will feed lawns for up to three months.

 When using a quality slow release like Scotts Lawn Builder, a consistent level of growth and greening is achieved across the life of the application with no surge growth and no nutrient run-off.

-Cheap slow release products, on the other hand, tend to initially drop a lot of nutrients and quickly taper off in their nutrient delivery, resulting in an initial greening and growth surge but consistent growth is not maintained.
+Cheap slow-release lawn fertiliser products, on the other hand, tend to initially drop a lot of nutrients and quickly taper off in their nutrient delivery, resulting in an initial greening and growth surge but consistent growth is not maintained.